 Luxxfolio Holdings Inc. (the "Company") was incorporated under the Business Corporations Act (British Columbia) on October 10, 2017.
 On March 21, 2019, the Company's shares began trading on the Canadian Securities Exchange ("CSE"), under the symbol LUXX.
 The head office of the Company is located at 212 - 1080 Mainland Street, Vancouver, British Columbia.
-The principal business of the Company is the development of an application to verify, insure and protect luxury goods through a blockchain-enabled authentication platform.
-On March 26, 2019, the Company changed its name from AX1 Capital Corp. to Luxxfolio Holdings Inc.
+On March 26, 2019, the Company changed its name from AX1 Capital Corp. to Luxxfolio Holdings Inc. The principal business of the Company is the development of a permissioned based distributed ledger platform (the "Platform") that will provide a secure and reliable place to authenticate and track uniquely identifiable assets and provide the ability to monetize or securitize these assets.

 On August 24, 2018, the Company entered into a Security Exchange Agreement (the "Agreement") with Luxxfolio Network Inc. ("Luxxfolio"), a private company incorporated under the Business Corporations Act (British Columbia), with respect to a proposed acquisition (the "Transaction").
 The Transaction was structured by way of a reverse takeover ("RTO") whereby the Company issued shares to the Luxxfolio security holders in exchange for securities of Luxxfolio.
-In consideration for all the issued and outstanding securities of Luxxfolio, the Company issued to Luxxfolio security holders one common share of the Company for each common share of Luxxfolio held by them and one share purchase warrant of the Company were issued with the same terms as the Luxxfolio share purchase warrants except that they are exchangeable for shares in the capital of the Company.
+In consideration for all the issued and outstanding securities of Luxxfolio, the Company issued to Luxxfolio security holders one common share of the Company for each common share or special warrant of Luxxfolio held by them and one share purchase warrant of the Company for each share purchase warrant of Luxxfolio held by them.
+Such share purchase warrants of the Company were issued with the same terms as the Luxxfolio share purchase warrants except that they are exchangeable for shares in the capital of the Company.

-On March 20, 2019, the Company filed a long form prospectus with the securities regulatory authorities in the Provinces of British Columbia, Alberta, Nova Scotia and Ontario and with the CSE, qualifying the distribution of 12,998,656 common shares of the Company issuable upon the acquisition of the outstanding common shares of Luxxfolio or upon conversion of the special warrants and the share purchase warrants of Luxxfolio.
+On March 20, 2019, the Company filed a long form prospectus with the securities regulatory authorities in the Provinces of British Columbia, Alberta, Nova Scotia and Ontario and with the CSE, qualifying the distribution of 12,998,656 common shares of the Company issuable upon the acquisition of the outstanding common shares of Luxxfolio or upon conversion of the special warrants of Luxxfolio.
 On April 11, 2019, the Company completed the Agreement with Luxxfolio and Luxxfolio became a wholly-owned subsidiary of the Company.
 The Transaction is considered a RTO by Luxxfolio since the legal acquiree is the accounting acquirer, as the former shareholders of Luxxfolio obtain a controlling interest of the resulting entity after the completion of the Transaction.
 These interim condensed consolidated financial statements are a continuation of the financial statements of Luxxfolio.